guigolab/rnaget-client/README.md

 ```
 $ rnaget-client
-A demo client for the GA4gh rnaget API
+A demo client for the GA4GH RNAget API

 Usage:
   rnaget-client [command]

 Available Commands:
-  expression  Expression queries
+  continuous  Query continuous data
+  expressions Query expression data
   help        Help about any command
-  project     Project queries
-  study       Study queries
+  projects    Query projects
+  studies     Query studies

 Flags:
   -h, --help              help for rnaget-client
-  -l, --location string   Server location
+  -l, --location string   Server location (default "crg")
+  -V, --verbose count     Verbosity

 Use "rnaget-client [command] --help" for more information about a command.
 ```

-The client allows to run queries against the servers described in [this](https://github.com/ga4gh-rnaseq/schema/blob/master/TESTING.md) document.
-The default server is the `crg.cat` server.
-The target server can be changed using the `-l,--location` command line option.
-Allowed values for the option are `crg` and `caltech`, e.g.:
+The program takes server information from a configuration file.
+The file must be called `.rnaget-client.yml` and be stored in the current working directory.
+If no local configuration file is found the client loads the default configuration from this [remote file](https://github.com/guigolab/rnaget-client/blob/master/.rnaget-client.yml) (which can also be used as a template).
+The default target location can be specified in the config.
+A different server can be specified using the `-l,--location` command line option. e.g.:

 ```
 rnaget-client -l caltech ...